Calibration in Deep Learning: A Survey of the State-of-the-Art: Calibration Methods

-directly penalizes predictive distributions that have low entropy, prevents these peaked distributions, and ensures better model generalization.
-Recently, \cite{liu2022devil} analyzed some current calibration methods such as label smoothing~\cite{muller2019does}, focal loss~\cite{lin2017focal}, and explicit confidence penalty~\cite{pereyra2017regularizing} from a constrained-optimization perspective and pointed out those can be seen as approximations of a liner penalty.
-The authors proposed to add a margin $m_a$ into learning objective:
+Recently, \cite{liu2022devil} analyzed popular calibration methods such as label smoothing~\cite{muller2019does}, focal loss~\cite{lin2017focal}, and confidence penalties~\cite{pereyra2017regularizing} from a constrained optimization perspective.
+They showed that these methods can be interpreted as approximations of a linear penalty.
+Based on this analysis, the authors proposed adding a margin $m_a$ to the learning objective: